openSUSE/news-o-o/_posts/2011-11-19-opensuse-12-1-launch-feedback.markdown

 ## Thank you

-The openSUSE launchÂ  was possible thanks to a world wide infrastructure of ftp mirrors that coordinated the release with us.
-Weâ€™d like to thank all of them.
-Moreover, weâ€™d like to thank everybodyÂ  to make the changes to the websites so users could download their brand new openSUSE 12.1 and find information about it!
-Weâ€™d also like to thank the marketing team and anyone who helped for their awesome work (check out the [Product Highlights](http://en.opensuse.org/Product_highlights) if you havenâ€™t yet!) and of course all contributors of openSUSE who helped to make this release possible!
+The openSUSE launch  was possible thanks to a world wide infrastructure of ftp mirrors that coordinated the release with us.
+We’d like to thank all of them.
+Moreover, we’d like to thank everybody  to make the changes to the websites so users could download their brand new openSUSE 12.1 and find information about it!
+We’d also like to thank the marketing team and anyone who helped for their awesome work (check out the [Product Highlights](http://en.opensuse.org/Product_highlights) if you haven’t yet!) and of course all contributors of openSUSE who helped to make this release possible!